-(Strategic development partnership between Cambodia & Korea) Cambodia is one of the strategic development partners with which Korea has put a greater emphasis on promoting foreign, economic, and cultural relationship as well as development cooperation.
-Over the years the volume of development cooperation with the Royal Kingdom of Cambodia increased significantly, both in grant aid and concessional loans.
-From 2007 to 2011 the volume was USD \$187 millions, and 27 development projects were implemented under the channel of bilateral cooperation between the two countries.
-Of these, 21 were grant cooperation projects, amounting to USD \$34 millions, designed by the Korea International Cooperation Agency (KOICA), an arm of the bilateral cooperation agencies of the Korean government.
-The annual contribution of KOICA's development cooperation program for Cambodia was USD \$23 millions in 2011.
+Cambodia is one of the 26 strategic development partners with which Korea has put a greater emphasis on promoting foreign, economic and cultural relationship, as well as development cooperation.
+Over the years the volume of development cooperation with the Royal Kingdom of Cambodia has increased significantly, both in the form of grant aid and concessional loans.

-(Cambodia's development goals & strategies) The overall development goal of the Cambodian government is 'poverty reduction and economic growth through enhancement of agriculture sector development.'
-The Rectangular Strategy of the Royal Government of Cambodia established four pillars of strategic growth, making agricultural sector development the single top agenda of national development.
+The overall development goal of the Cambodian government is 'poverty reduction and economic growth through enhancement of agriculture sector development.'
+The Rectangular Strategy of the Royal Government of Cambodia established four pillars of strategic growth, and made agricultural sector development the single top priority for national development.
 Agricultural development is placed in the center of Cambodia's developmental program (National Strategic Development Plan 2009-2013, Royal Government of Cambodia, June 2010).
 Rehabilitating and enhancing irrigation potential along with water resources management is one of the high priority investment requirements for agricultural development.
-Cambodia's agriculture depends heavily on paddy crops, and the potential for expanding the irrigated farming area is great.
-The two core development strategies are being implemented in a paradigm of rolling plan and investment since 2005 in the targeted agenda of national development.
-Water resources management and flood control: The National Strategy for Agriculture and Water: 2006-2010.
-Agriculture and rural development: Agriculture Sector Strategic Development Plan: 2006-2010.
-The two strategies are updated and modified in an annual public investment program of each sector development plan.
+Cambodia's agriculture depends heavily on paddy crops, and the potential for expanding irrigated farming area is great.

-(Korea's Development Cooperation with Cambodia) Agricultural and rural development is the first priority area of Korea's commitment to Cambodia's progress through development cooperation.
+Agricultural and rural development is the first priority area of Korea's commitment to Cambodia's progress through development cooperation.
 The Country Assistance Strategy (CAS) 2008-2010 and the Country Partnership Strategy (CPS) 2012-2015 for Cambodia put a greater emphasis on supporting the program of agricultural investment, especially in the area of water resources management and irrigation.
-Accordingly, a number of projects have been implemented in these areas besides the two projects mentioned, including (1) A Reservoir Rehabilitation Project in Tamouk; (2) Integrated Water Resources Development Project in Kraing Ponley River; and (3) Feasibility of Battambang Multi-purpose Dam.
+Accordingly, a number of projects have been implemented in these areas besides the two projects, including (1) A Reservoir Rehabilitation Project in Tamouk; (2) Integrated Water Resources Development Project in Kraing Ponley River; and (3) Feasibility of Battambang Multi-purpose Dam.